San Lorenzo Basilica

 Things to see

-You can access a type of crypt from the Cappella di Sant'Aquilino, where you can see some of the original materials with which the church was built, which were all extracted from a Roman amphitheatre in the area.
+You can access a type of crypt from the Cappella di Sant'Aquilino, where you can see some of the original materials with which the church was built, which were all extracted from a Roman amphitheater in the area.

 In the square in front of the church are the Colonne di San Lorenzo (Columns of St. Lawrence), sixteen columns dating from the third century from ancient Milan, the Roman Mediolanum.